diaplexus/diaplexus-book/README.md

 # Diaplexus Book

-A collection of resources on programming concepts.
+A collection of resources on programming concepts, research notes, and ramblings.

 This is not so much a book as it is an attempt to organize resources collected in pursuit of a set of loosely related ideas that tend to center around software development.
 Some of these ideas include: